lilileiva/pdf-email/README.md

 # PDF Email

-Send emails to the given address extracting the first 30 lines of a PDF file.
+Send emails to the given address extracting text of a PDF file.

 Github: https://github.com/lilileiva/pdf-email